Solar-network/docs/docs/desktop-wallet/rewards.md

 # An Introduction to SXP Rewards (Staking)

 Solar is a sovereign blockchain with a native cryptoasset called SXP.
-It is based on the Delegated-Proof-of-Stake (DPoS) consensus mechanism and has 53 active Block Producers (otherwise known as delegates or validators) who secure the network.
+It is based on the Delegated-Proof-of-Stake (DPoS) consensus mechanism and has 53 active Block Producers who secure the network.
 In this article, we will discuss how block rewards work within the Solar blockchain and how you can earn a portion of the rewards by becoming an active block producer or voting with your SXP coins.

 ## Staking considerations